-Adapted proofing spreadsheet with specific gravity.
+Adapted proofing spreadsheet with specific gravity [my version breaks the interpolation formula as pointed out by Ryan Freisen.
+If you want to use it for the original purpose, please make sure you have Greg Miller’s original version].
 Big thanks to Max Oppedahl and Greg Miller from UC Davis.
-[This spreadsheet needs updated again, because I used “in air” specific gravity data from TTB chart 6 against “in vacuum” data from TTB chart 4.
+[My modified spreadsheet needs updated again, because I used “in air” specific gravity data from TTB chart 6 against “in vacuum” data from TTB chart 4.
 Chart 6 also has vacuum data so I just need to sit down and convert it.

 I also found a guru who makes a beautiful piece of software for this kind of work as well as a few related blending tasks.]